jimhigson/oboe.js/writing/main/2_Introduction.md

 Stepping outside the big-small tradeoff
 ---------------------------------------

-Where a domain model contains a series of data, of which ranges are made available via REST, I have often seen a trade-off with regards to how much of the series each call should request.
-Answering this question is usually a compromise between competing concerns in which it is not simultaneously possible to addresses all concerns satisfactorily.
-A good example might be a Twitter's pages listing a series of tweets where the interface designers adopted a currently trending pattern [@infinitescroll], Infinite Scrolling.
-Starting from an initial page showing some finite number of tweets, upon scrolling to the bottom the next batch is automatically requested.
-The new batch is fetched in a json format and, once loaded, presented as html and added to the bottom of the page.
-Applied repeatedly this allows the user to scroll indefinitely, albeit punctuated by slightly jolting pauses while new content is loaded.
-To frame the big-small tradeoff we might consider the extreme choices.
-Firstly, requesting just one tweet per http request.
-By requesting the smallest possible content individual calls would complete very quickly and the pauses would be short.
-Taking the extreme small end the page stutters, pausing momentarily but frequently.
-Taking the opposite extreme, by requesting some huge number of tweets we see long periods of smooth scrolling partitioned by long waits.
+Where a domain model contains data in a series with continuous ranges requestable via REST, I have often noticed a tradeoff in the client's design with regards to how much should be requested in each call.

-I propose that my thesis may be applied used to stand down from this compromise by delivering pauses which are both infrequent and short.
-In the Twitter example, once we have thinking about http progressively this may be achieved quite simply by issuing large requests but instead of deferring all rendering until the request completes, render individual tweets incrementally as they are progressively parsed out of the ongoing response.
+Because at any time it shows only a small window into a much larger model, the social networking site Twitter might be a good example.
+The Twitter interface designers adopted a popular interface pattern, Infinite Scrolling [@infinitescroll].
+Starting from an initial page showing some finite number of tweets, once the user scrolls and reaches the end of the list the next batch is automatically requested.
+When loaded, this new batch is converted to HTML and added to the bottom of the page.
+Applied repeatedly the illusion of an infinitely long page in maintained, albeit punctuated with pauses whenever new content is loaded.
+For the programmers working on this presentation layer there is a tradeoff between sporadically requesting many tweets, yielding long, infrequent delays and frequently requesting a little, giving an interface which stutters momentarily but often.

-Integrate: twitter: page could update at bottom and top with same transport perhaps.
+I propose that progressive loading could render this tradeoff unnecessary by simultaneously delivering the best of both strategies.
+In the Twitter example this could be achieved by making large requests but instead of deferring all rendering until the request completes, add the individual tweets to the page as they are incrementally parsed out of the ongoing response.
+With a streaming transport, the time taken to receive the first tweet should not vary depending on the total number that are also being sent so there is no relationship between the size of the request made and the time taken to first update the interface.

 Staying fast on a fallible network
 ----------------------------------